KDAB/knut/docs/API/script/dataexchangeentry.md

 #### <a name="function"></a>string **function**

-Funciton of the data exchange, see [Standard Dialog Data Exchange Routines](https://learn.microsoft.com/en-us/cpp/mfc/reference/standard-dialog-data-exchange-routines?view=msvc-170).
+Function of the data exchange, see [Standard Dialog Data Exchange Routines](https://learn.microsoft.com/en-us/cpp/mfc/reference/standard-dialog-data-exchange-routines?view=msvc-170).

 #### <a name="idc"></a>string **idc**